Skip to main content

 Michigan Farm Bureau Family of Companies

-Enhancing farmland conservation practices and natural resource stewardship will benefit both farmers and the public.
+Enhancing farmland conservation practices and natural resource stewardship benefits farmers and the public.

-Michigan’s conservation delivery system, including Natural Resources Conservation Service, Michigan Department of Agriculture and Rural Development (MDARD) and Districts, could be more effective in delivering conservation on the ground, and it needs to be improved.
-We encourage conservation districts to take full advantage of farm bill programs, federal watershed initiative programs, and other grant opportunities to provide services and programs for farmers in addition to dedicated funds.
-We also encourage conservation districts to promote the Michigan Agriculture Environmental Assurance Program (MAEAP) and work in collaboration with farmers to provide technical advice and assistance, including access to financial assistance through the farm bill, in order to address resource concerns and achieve MAEAP verification.
+We encourage conservation districts to fully leverage farm bill programs, federal watershed initiative programs, and other grant opportunities to enhance services and support for farmers alongside dedicated funds.
+We also encourage conservation districts to promote the Michigan Agriculture Environmental Assurance Program (MAEAP) and work in collaboration with farmers to provide technical advice and assistance, including access to financial assistance through the farm bill, to address resource concerns and achieve MAEAP verification.

 We support: